cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - identifier, Identifier i of the participant.
-Note: identifier MUST never equal 0.
+  - identifier, identifier i of the participant, a NonZeroScalar.
   - PK_i, the public key for the ith participant, where PK_i = G.ScalarBaseMult(sk_i),
-    an Element in G
+    an Element.
   - comm_i, pair of Element values in G (hiding_nonce_commitment, binding_nonce_commitment)
     generated in round one from the ith participant.
   - sig_share_i, a Scalar value indicating the signature share as produced in